kubernetes-sigs/gateway-api-inference-extension/conformance/reports/README.md

     * `gatewayAPIInferenceExtensionChannel`: The channel (`standard` or `experimental`) corresponding to the tested version.
 3.  **Mode:** The `mode` field indicates the implementation's operating mode during the test run.
 4.  **Test Profile & Result:**
-    * The report MUST contain exactly one profile result under the `profiles` list.
+    * The report MUST contain exactly one profile result under the `profiles` list for the specific conformance category being submitted (e.g., a report for "Gateway" conformance should only contain the "Gateway" profile result).
-    * This profile MUST have `name: InferenceGateway`.
+    * The profile's `name` MUST match the conformance category (e.g., `Gateway`, `EPP`, `ModelServer`).
     * The profile's `result` field MUST be `success`.
-A `success` result indicates that **all** tests defined within the Gateway API Inference Extension conformance suite for the specified version passed.
-(Note: Unlike core Gateway API, there are currently no optional "extended" features within the Inference Extension conformance profile itself; all included tests are considered mandatory for conformance).
+A `success` result indicates that **all** tests defined within the Gateway API Inference Extension conformance suite for that specific profile and version passed.

 ## Submission Process

-Conformance reports demonstrating a `success` result for the `InferenceGateway` profile should be submitted via Pull Request directly to this repository (`kubernetes-sigs/gateway-api-inference-extension`).
+Conformance reports demonstrating a `success` result for a specific profile (e.g., `Gateway`) should be submitted via Pull Request directly to this repository (`kubernetes-sigs/gateway-api-inference-extension`).

-1. Create a new folder under `/conformance/reports/<extension-version>/` named after your implementation (e.g., `/conformance/reports/v0.3.0/my-implementation/`).
+1. Create a new folder structure under `/conformance/reports/<extension-version>/<profile-name>/` named after your implementation (e.g., `/conformance/reports/v0.3.0/Gateway/my-implementation/`).
 2. Add your implementation's `README.md` to this folder, following the structure described above.
-3. Add your generated conformance report YAML file(s) to this folder, ensuring they follow the naming convention `<Extension Channel>-<Implementation Version>-<Mode>-report.yaml`.
+3. Add your generated conformance report YAML file(s) to this folder, ensuring they follow the naming convention `<Extension Channel>-<Implementation Version>-<Mode>-<Profile>-report.yaml`.
 4. Submit the Pull Request.